 The hip is the most commonly infected joint with the haemategenous spread of organisms grown dependent on the local flora.
 Young children (under the age of 2), those who are immunosuppressed or asplenic are at higher risk.
 In Australia, for instance, the commonest organisms grown are Staphylococcus aureus and Group B Streptococcus (especially now that Haemophilus influenzae b infections have been almost wiped out by immunization).
 In the youngest, patients consider the weirder organisms like Kingella kingae and Salmonella (in patients with sickle cell disease).

-The juvenile physis does not prevent the spread from a remote source from entering the epiphysis and so haematogenous spread (rather than direct local invasion) is often the culprit.
-The hip is classically held in a position of external rotation, ABduction and, flexion, perhaps in an effort to maximize the joint space and minimize the pain.
+The juvenile physis does not prevent the spread from a remote source from entering the epiphysis, so haematogenous spread (rather than direct local invasion) is often the culprit.
+The hip is classically held in a position of external rotation, ABduction and flexion, perhaps to maximise the joint space and minimise the pain.

-It would be great if there was a way we could differentiate the serious diagnosis of septic arthritis from something less serious, such as transient synovitis.
+It would be great if we could differentiate the serious diagnosis of septic arthritis from something less serious, such as transient synovitis.
 Step forward Meninder Kocher et al. and their seminal paper.

 Kocher MS, Zurakowski D, Kasser JR. Differentiating between septic arthritis and transient synovitis of the hip in children: an evidence-based clinical prediction algorithm.
 JBJS.
 1999 Dec 1;81(12):1662-70.